 I. BACKGROUND:

-The CTBT: Science and Technology Conference (SnT2025) takes place from 8 to 12 September 2025 in Wiener Kongresszentrum Hofburg Palace, Vienna on online, with Monday 8 September as a full virtual day.
+The CTBT: Science and Technology Conference (SnT2025) takes place from 8 to 12 September 2025 in Wiener Kongresszentrum Hofburg Palace, Vienna and online, with Monday 8 September as a full virtual day.
 The Conference is expected to bring together well over 1000 scientists, technologists, academics, students, representatives of the Preparatory Commission’s policy making organ, representatives from the fields of research and development, science diplomacy, science advisory, media and advocacy.
 Participants gather in Vienna and online to discuss the key conference themes published on the SnT2025 Conference portal.

 II.
 Voluntary CONTRIBUTION